yojimbo87/DOMgine/README.md

 - `start` - object with `x` and `y` coordinates which represents starting position
 - `end` - object with `x` and `y` coordinates which represents ending position

-Computes path with A* algorithm to avoid obstacles on map.
-Returns `array` which consists set of arrays where each holds two elements representing x and y coordinate within map.
+Computes path with A* algorithm to avoid obstacles on playground map.
+Returns `array` which consists of set of arrays where each holds two elements representing x and y coordinates within map.